BasPost/siriproxy-homewizard/README.md

 Future
 ------
 * use JSON to automatic get sensor-id's and status of sensors
-* If you use HomeWizard compatible Cresta Weather Station sensors , ask siri for the current values
+* If you use HomeWizard compatible Cresta Weather Station sensors, ask siri for the current values, for example:
-  example: "Siri, what is the current outside temperature?" or "What is the current windspeed?"
+  "Siri, what is the current outside temperature?"
+  "What is the current windspeed?"

 Copyright (c) 2013, Bas Post